What's next for Kashmir 2 years after losing semi-autonomy? | DW | 05.08.2021

 There is, however, a debate over whether the security situation in Kashmir has improved.

-Last year, a report by a Beijing think tank — believed to have close ties with Chinese intelligence — had linked the June 2020 standoff between the two sides in Ladakh to the abrogation of Article 370.
+Last year, a report by a Beijing think tank — believed to have close ties with Chinese intelligence — had linked the June 2020 clash between China and India in Ladakh to the abrogation of Article 370.

 "I don't think security conditions have improved, in fact they have devolved," Wahid added.

 "The number of incidents is much less and there isn't any sense of deep insecurity when you walk the streets of Kashmir," Mattoo said.
-"We have to wait and see if the security or the stability is sustained," he added.
+"We have to wait and see if the security or the stability is sustained."

-Analyst Shah, however, said that the ostensible improvement in Kashmir's internal security may be an illusion.
+Analyst Shah, however, said the ostensible improvement in Kashmir's internal security may be an illusion.

 "The statistics show there is less violence.
 But in the last 30 years since militancy broke out, we have seen highs and lows in the graph of violence.
 It, in no way, gives an assurance that the situation is going to remain like that," he added.

-From the sudden decision to revoke article 370 and the introduction of the new domicile law — which triggered concerns of a demographic change — to the fears of disempowering Muslims with a delimitation exercise that is currently being planned, there is a growing sense of alienation and distrust towards New Delhi among the people of Kashmir.
+From the sudden decision to revoke Article 370 and the introduction of the new domicile law — which triggered concerns of a demographic change — to the fears of disempowering Muslims with a delimitation exercise that is currently being planned, there is a growing sense of alienation and distrust toward New Delhi among the people of Kashmir.

 "The alienation is complete now.
 It is the mistrust of the Kashmiris that is the greatest indicator of New Delhi's inability to integrate," Wahid said.